techsoft3d/hc-caas-server-deployment/README.md

 <img src="readmeImages/statusPage.png" alt="Alt text" width="600"/>

 ### Step 2: Setting your HOOPS Communicator License Key
 Without the license key, neither the streaming nor the file conversion will work.
 If you are a partner you will find your license key at our [developer portal](https://developer.techsoft3d.com/).
 If you are evaluating HOOPS Communicator, you find the evaluation key on your account page in our [manage portal](https://manage.techsoft3d.com/).
-Its also inside the evaluation package in quick_start/server_config.js (at the bottom of the file).
+It is also inside the evaluation package in quick_start/server_config.js (at the bottom of the file).

 To set the license you need to login to the instance and update the communicatorLicense.txt file.
 The best way to do this (on windows) is either to use Putty or a utility like FileZilla.
 You will definitely need to login to the instance for any further configuration so I recommend setting up Putty right now, which should be very straightforward.
 If you are on linux or mac, feel free to use the ssh client of your choice and skip the Putty setup.